liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/14-calling-osgi-services-instead-of-static-service-utils.markdown

 including inactive ones from unsatisfied dependencies.
 To find unsatisfied dependencies for Service Builder services, use the Dependency Manager's `dependencymanager:dm wtf` command.
-Note that these commands only show components that haven't been activated because of unsatisfied dependencies--they don't show pure service trackers that are waiting for a service because of unsatisfied dependencies.
+Note that these commands only show components that haven't been activated because of unsatisfied dependencies.
+They don't show pure service trackers that are waiting for a service because of unsatisfied dependencies.